Redislabs-Solution-Architects/Redis-Workshops/05-LangChain_Redis/README.md

 ![Redis](https://redis.com/wp-content/themes/wpx/assets/images/logo-redis.svg?auto=webp&quality=85,75&width=120)

-This notebook would use your own deployment of VertexAI (as of May 2023 avaliable in private preview only), Redis with Vector Similarity Search and Langchain to answer guestions about the information contained in a document.
+This a notebook would use LLM (Large Language Model Redis) with Redis Vector Similarity Search and Langchain to answer guestions about the information contained in a document.

+There are three versions of the notebook, using different LLMs.

+- OpenAI - requires OpenAI API key
+- Dolly-v2 - no additional requirements, but since the model is running within the notebook runtime, slowest and of the least quality
+- Google Cloud VertexAI - requires active GCP account and VertexAI API enabled.